cnabio/cnab-spec/101-bundle-json.md

   - `architecture`: The architecture of the image (`i386`, `amd64`, `arm32`...)
   - `os`: The operating system of the image
 - `mediaType`: The media type of the image
-- `originalImage`: provides a path-like or URI-like representation of the original location of the image.
-If the `originalImage` field is omitted, as in the example above, its value defaults to that of the `image` field.

 ## The Image Map